How does Codacy support Bitbucket Cloud?¶

 - The members of the team will be able to join or request to join Codacy

-If you have repositories that do not belong to any team, you can still add those on Codacy directly under My Repositories.
+If you have repositories that don't belong to any team, you can still add those on Codacy directly under My Repositories.

 Currently, the integration between Codacy and Bitbucket Cloud has the following limitations: